Soil Management in the City of Richmond

 Soil Deposit and Removal Application Submission Process

-Property owners appointing a representative to act on their behalf must also complete and sign a Letter of Authorization (if such information is not provided on their application).
+A property owner(s) appointing a representative to act on his/her behalf must also complete and sign a Letter of Authorization (if such information is not provided on their application).
 A Building Site Plan may be required when the proposed soil deposition is associated with residential construction on a property within the ALR.
 Removal of excavated soil from the Lands would require a permit from the City.

 For a more detailed outline of the City's application process and requirements, please refer to the City's Soil Deposit & Removal Application Checklist.